django-cms/django-cms/docs/user/editing_basics.rst

 This guide is suitable for non-technical and technical audiences alike.

 This guide can only cover the basics that are common to most sites built using django CMS.
-Your own site will likely have many customizations and special purpose plugins which we cannot cover here.
+Your own site will likely have many customisations and special purpose plugins which we cannot cover here.

 Nevertheless, by the end of this guide you should be comfortable with the content editing process using django CMS.
 Many of the skills you'll learn will be transferable to any custom plugins your site may have.

 ***************
 Getting Started